trustification/rust-rfcs/text/0000-sigstore-integration.md

 ## Configuring

 By default, cargo will use the publicly available Sigstore instances together with GitHub as the identity provider.
-To override (if using a different registry), the `$HOME/.cargo/sigstore.toml` file can be configured with the location of Sigstore and identity services:
+To override (if using a different registry than crates.io), the `$HOME/.cargo/sigstore.toml` file can be configured with the location of Sigstore and identity services:

 ```
 fulcio = "https://fulcio.sigstore.dev"